 CPUC Decision 19-08-009: D.19-08-009 adopted the fuel substitution test and ordered the creation of this fuel substitution guidance document.
 D.19-08-009 provides direction on the fuel substitution test, fuel substitution measure eligibility, and utility credits for savings claims.

 CPUC Decision 92-02-075: D.92-02-075 established the “three-prong test” which established the original requirements for fuel substitution measures to be eligible for energy efficiency incentives.
 The three-prong test was designed to avoid encouraging fuel substitution programs with a predominantly load-building character.
 The fuel substitution test replaces the three-prong test as the eligibility standard for fuel substitution measures.

+2022 Fuel Substitution Calculator Update

+The original Fuel Substitution Calculator was released in 2019.
+In 2022, an updated Fuel Substitution Calculator is being released to include recent changes in data and methodology in the CPUC Avoided Cost Calculator (ACC).
+The new version of the calculator includes updated grid emissions factors and source energy factors, based on recent activity in the CPUC’s Integrated Resources Plan (IRP) Proceeding.
+The calculator also now incorporates methane leakage and refrigerant leakage emissions, consistent with data and methodology included in the 2022 ACC.

 Fuel Substitution Measure Definition